Foreign Registration for Hedge Funds: Multi-State Guide

 Safe harbors that protect typical fund activities

-• Maintaining or defending litigation
+• Maintaining, defending, or settling litigation

 • Holding internal meetings of members, managers, or partners